tarjoilija/zgen/README.md

 # check if there's no init script
 if ! zgen saved; then
-    echo "creating a zgen save"
+    echo "Creating a zgen save"

     zgen oh-my-zsh